Search

 Next Board Meeting

-The next meeting is a Regular Board Meeting.
+The next meeting is a Regular Board Meeting and Public Hearing.
 The District holds Board Meetings on the second Thursday of each month.
-Location of this meeting will be posted closer to the meeting date.
+The meeting will be held at the District’s office at 1124 Regal Row, Austin, TX 78748.

 What's New at the District